 If you shop around, you will find a wide range of fees, and a wide range of background and experience among lawyers practicing criminal law.
 You will certainly find attorneys who charge lower fees than ours.
 If cost is the only issue, then we encourage you to see if one of those lawyers can fill your needs.
 However, we believe that trust is essential to the attorney-client relationship.
 That trust must be based upon your interaction with the lawyer you select.
 With so much on the line, there must be a good fit of personalities between you and your lawyer for the relationship to work.

 Tom Hudson has tried over 350 criminal jury trials, as a prosecutor and a defense attorney.
 These have ranged from traffic offenses to death penalty murder cases.
 Since 2001, he has focused his training, and his criminal practice, on the defense of DUI cases.
 He is certified as an Instructor in the Standardized Field Sobriety Tests given by the police in DUI cases (a higher certification than that possessed by most officers).
 He is trained as a "DRE" or a police Drug Recognition Expert, and is also certified to operate the official breath test instruments of the state of Florida.
 In addition, Tom Hudson has taught trial technique to other lawyers, including the Hillsborough County Public Defenders Office.
+He is a Faculty Member of the National College for DUI Defense, which is held at the Harvard Law School each summer.
 He has discussed legal issues for over twenty years on radio and television, including NBC's Today Show.
 If this is the sort of experience that you want for your defense, please contact us to set up a free initial consultation.

 Our phone number is (941) 957-0500 in Sarasota and Bradenton, Florida, and (305) 292-8384 in Key West, Florida.

 Copyright 2003-2014 Law Office of Thomas S. Hudson, P.A.
 All Rights Reserved